laacz/aoc-2023/readme.md

 ## Day 04

 First part was trivial, second - easy enough once you read all the requirements.
 I feel that there was some fancy algorithm intended to be used here, but I'll leave it to those who feel them.

+## Day 05

+Bruteforced my way out of it.
+Obviously could be made better by working with building e2e map, then ranges and their overlaps/intersections, rather than iterating through all the seed numbers.